kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

     *   Add/extend validators to enable further progress into non-trivial cases
 3. Using Schemas for Validation (Joint Effort):
 *   Core Team:
-    *   Enable validation through generated schemas for migrated resources (controlled by DeclarativeValidation feature gate).
+    *   Enable validation through generated schemas for migrated resources (controlled by `DeclarativeValidation` and `DeclarativeValidationBeta` feature gates).
     *   Implement logic to populate default values from schemas.
 *   Community:
     *   Run E2E tests with declarative validation enabled.